talon-one/talon_go/docs/ExpiringCouponsNotificationPolicy.md

 `func (o *ExpiringCouponsNotificationPolicy) SetBatchingEnabled(v bool)`

 SetBatchingEnabled gets a reference to the given bool and assigns it to the BatchingEnabled field.

+### GetBatchSize

+`func (o *ExpiringCouponsNotificationPolicy) GetBatchSize() int32`

+GetBatchSize returns the BatchSize field if non-nil, zero value otherwise.

+### GetBatchSizeOk

+`func (o *ExpiringCouponsNotificationPolicy) GetBatchSizeOk() (int32, bool)`

+GetBatchSizeOk returns a tuple with the BatchSize field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### HasBatchSize

+`func (o *ExpiringCouponsNotificationPolicy) HasBatchSize() bool`

+HasBatchSize returns a boolean if a field has been set.

+### SetBatchSize

+`func (o *ExpiringCouponsNotificationPolicy) SetBatchSize(v int32)`

+SetBatchSize gets a reference to the given int32 and assigns it to the BatchSize field.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)